 The Hammock Dunes Private Community is a place where every resident and visitor will feel safe and secure knowing the Community has developed an extensive vehicular monitoring and access control system.
 The system includes gated entrances, surveillance cameras strategically positioned at both road and beach access points, photo identification of all visitors, and a patrolling officer, all of which are part of a plan to provide the security, privacy, and emergency response that every owner should rightfully expect.

 Hammock Dunes has six gated entrances, three of which have staffed gatehouses.
 Each gatehouse entrance has two entry lanes; one for visitors and one for property owners.
-The HDOA contracts with a security company to staff two of the gatehouses 24 hours a day year-round.
+The HDOA contracts with a security company to staff the Main Gate House 24 hours a day, year-round.
 The contract also includes a roving officer who patrols the Community looking for unusual or suspicious incidents, even including issues such as a long-open garage door or a leaking or long-running irrigation system.

 Each gate has a minimum of four digital surveillance cameras, and the three gatehouse entrances are equipped with license plate identification cameras.
 At the north and south ends of the Community, special day/night digital cameras monitor and record activity around the beach crossovers.
 If conditions require specific monitoring within the gates of the Community, officers can use a remote stealth camera designed for outdoor use.
 Also, surveillance signage has been installed at various strategic, inconspicuous locations.